mattia-3rne/multi-phase-electric-power-system-analysis/README.md

 ## ⚡ Project Overview

 The goal of this project is to analyze and simulate the behavior of **Multi-Phase Alternating Current Systems**.
-It specifically focuses on the calculation of neutral currents, resistive losses, and instantaneous power flows in systems with an arbitrary number of phases ($N$).
+It specifically focuses on the calculation of neutral currents, resistive losses, and instantaneous power flows in systems with an arbitrary number of phases $N$.

 This project uses Vector algebra and Time-Domain simulation to demonstrate the mathematical efficiency of balanced polyphase systems and the consequences of load imbalances in a **Star Connection**.